lindseyc/coffee2go/README.md

 * `db.sql` stores the SQL queries themselves, used to interact directly with the SQL database, primarily when creating the database if not already created.
 * `cart.php` works with the customer's ordering process to add, remove, or modify drinks, or to submit them, display drink prices, etc. in conjunction with the view.

+### The 'controller'
+* `contoller.php` executes communication between the view and model by tracking what is submitted through the post by the user and using information from the model to display the view pages

 ## Other information
 This project was created as a class project for CS135 at Claremont Mckenna College by LC, BK, and JB.